Wildhoney/Freelancer/README.md

 ## Passing Parameters

-Upon instantiation of `Freelancer` using the second parameter you can pass an object of options that will be pushed into the worker.
+Upon instantiation of `Freelancer` using the second parameter you can pass options that will be pushed into the worker &ndash; passed options will be serialized using `JSON.stringify` and thus any data sent needs to be serializable.

 ```javascript
 import { SharedFreelancer } from 'freelancer';